 How Print Bind Ship Can Help

-Maybe you decided that selling on Amazon is so easy that it’s worth having 30% to 65% of your book profits going back to Amazon.
+Maybe you decided that selling on Amazon is so easy that it’s worth having 30% to 65% of your book profits go back to Amazon.
 The interface, the uploading, the hosting — it’s all so simple.
 But perhaps you think that the profit potential and control of self-publishing are more for you.

-When you’ve got the book in your hand, the culmination of all of your hard work, and you want to get that book in customers’ hands, you’ll need an awesome third-party logistics (3PL) partner like Print Bind Ship for fulfillment services.
+When you’ve got the book in your hand — the culmination of all your hard work — you want to get that book in customers’ hands.
+You’ll need an awesome third-party logistics (3PL) partner like Print Bind Ship for fulfillment services.
 We specialize in getting books printed, stored and shipped all around the world.
 Contact Print Bind Ship today!